stadiamaps/stadiamaps-api-py/README.md

 from pprint import pprint

 # Defining the host is optional and defaults to https://api.stadiamaps.com
-# You can also use our EU endpoint to keep traffic within the EU like sq:
+# You can also use our EU endpoint to keep traffic within the EU like so:
 # configuration = stadiamaps.Configuration(host="https://api-eu.stadiamaps.com")
 # See configuration.py for a list of all supported configuration parameters.
 configuration = stadiamaps.Configuration()

-# The client must configure the authentication and authorization parameters
-# in accordance with the API server security policy.
-# Examples for each auth method are provided below, use the example that
-# satisfies your auth use case.

 # Configure API key authorization.
 This example assumes it is injected via an environment
 # variable.